 At Kingstone and Thruxton Primary school we are proud to offer our children a fantastic Forest School experience, within our own school grounds.
 We understand the huge benefits of Forest School and have developed a superb area, within the school grounds, in which to deliver a high quality programme, of Forest School activities.
-Mrs Gemmell has recently completed a Level Three Forest School practitioner’s course and is able to provide Forest School to all children in school, supported by Mrs Kath Morgan who is qualified in Outdoor Learning.
+Mrs Gemmell has completed a Level Three Forest School practitioner’s course and is able to provide Forest School to all children in school, and Miss Nicholas will soon have her qualification too!

 “Forest School is an inspirational process, which offers ALL learners regular opportunities to achieve, develop confidence and self-esteem, through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.”